 Good customer service

-Generally speaking the rules of good customer service are the same, regardless of who your customer is, for example:
+The rules of good customer service are the same, regardless of who your customer is, for example:

-- Listen to what your customer is saying – don’t guess or assume anything
+- Listen to what your customer is saying – don’t guess or assume

 - Encourage your customer to tell you what they really need by being caring and understanding